jsbmg/hnget/README.md

 `hnget --fetch (--f)`

-Print the top 30 posts on Hacker News, enumerated.
+Print the top 30 posts on Hacker News, enumerated. `--fetch` takes an optional integer value to specify different pages of the results.

 `hnget --open (--o) [NUMS...]`